in7hesky/java-rest-assured-automation/README.md

 This is an example of REST API testing using Rest Assured. \

-SYSTEM UNDER TEST (SUT): Swagger Pet Store - https://petstore.swagger.io/.
+System Under Test (SUT): Swagger Pet Store - https://petstore.swagger.io/.
 The service is provided as a training ground for API testing.
 The data for creating pet entities is generated randomly.

 Some of the used tools and libraries: